tkanngiesser/text-anonymizer/README.md

 # Text Anonymizer

 Text Anonymizer is a Python library that anonymizes text by replacing entities with placeholders and allows for de-anonymization.
 It uses the spaCy library for natural language processing and entity recognition.
+The intended usage is for anonymizing text data before sending it to a language model (LLM) for processing, and then de-anonymizing the output to restore the original text.
+This can be useful in various scenarios, such as when working with sensitive data or when you want to maintain the privacy of individuals mentioned in the text.

 ## Features